InnovaLangues/MediaResourceBundle/README.md

    $ php app/console claroline:plugin:install InnovaMediaResourceBundle

-Create a folder named innovamediaresourcefiles at the root of the application & set facl on it
+Create a folder named innovamediaresourcefiles at the root of the application & set appropriate rights on it.

 ## Authors